metapolator/metapolator/fonts-and-metadata.md

 ![](http://mmiworks.net/metapolator/fontscolumn.png)

-the two scroll in sync. **note** that all instance management functions are also available here, including organisation into strings.
+the two scroll in sync. **note** that all instance management functions are also available here, including organisation into families.
 Clicking in the fonts column checks (2nd time: unchecks) an instance to be exported as font.

 * mouse-down in the fonts panel, drag across multiple instances, release: switches the export mode of all instances involved on/off, depending on whether the mouse-down instance went on or off;
 * the toggle is on mouse-down; when the mouse is down and moved outside the fonts panel, the item is un-toggled (also for the swipe action above); when the mouse is released outside the fonts panel, the export mode of the item is un-changed(also for the swipe action above).